Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 The pair looked at each other warily for a second, but relaxed.
 John spoke first, "Begging your pardon, sir, but my understanding was we could sell it back?"

 Powell not only admired their dedication to the mission, he could relate perfectly.
-He was all too eager to skip out on his own leave allowance and stick by the Cherries himself… But Costello was coming along nicely, the training was going well, the official strategic evaluation was...not *positive,* but it made it clear that now was the time for people to get their R&R in.
+He was all too eager to skip out on his own leave allowance and stick by the Cherries himself… But Costello was coming along nicely, the training was going well, the official strategic evaluation was... not *positive,* but it made it clear that now was the time for people to get their R&R in.

 He’d picked the Beef Brothers first because he *needed* them to switch off, at least for a little while.
 They were young, driven, *painfully* earnest and were unquestionably missing out on some of the indefinable yet important little experiences of life.
 Their single-minded focus on the Mission meant that much of their young adult years had been…skipped, as it were.
 Or at least, experienced in a hyper-focused environment with like-minded battle brothers.